Live streaming is one of the most engaging ways to connect with your audience.

 d.
 Ad revenue from overlay, banner, and roll ads.

-To grow your channel, and by extension your revenue, you need to be able to market your content.
+To grow your channel, and to increase your revenue, you need to be able to market your content.

 b.
 Advertisements on YouTube and other platforms to find your audience.